GautamBytes/GautamBytes/Readme.md

   </h1>
 </div>

-I'm a second-year Computer Science student at BITS Pilani, passionate about building solutions that combine cutting-edge AI with decentralized technologies.
+I'm a third-year Computer Science student at BITS Pilani, passionate about building solutions that combine cutting-edge AI with decentralized technologies.
 Previously served as a **Product Manager Intern at Build Fast with AI**, now exploring the intersection of machine learning and blockchain systems. 🚀

 ---